menu icon

 I shared everything I learned - including how to keep it super simple and make it easy, start to finish - with my easy whole roasted chicken.

 But I am not stopping there.
 I also shared my rotisserie style roast chicken.
-It's become a staple in my house because it's so flavorful and so much cheaper than buying a whole rotisserie chicken at the store.
+It's become a staple in my house because it's so flavorful and so much cheaper and healthier than buying a whole rotisserie chicken at the store.

 And today, I'm sharing my latest and greatest victory with this crock pot whole chicken.